What Is Hit Rate (Hit Frequency) In Slots?

 RTP VS Hit Rate

-*All values (Bet Levels, Maximum Wins, etc.) mentioned in relation to this slot game are subject to change at any time.
+*All values (Bet Levels, Maximum Wins, etc.) mentioned in relation to these slot games are subject to change at any time.
+Game features mentioned may not be available in some jurisdictions.

 **The information provided in this blog is intended for educational purposes and should not be construed as betting advice or a guarantee of success.
 Always gamble responsibly.